szalt (dance co.) is a collection of Los Angeles movers, collaborating with musicians and

 logic while creating and facilitating highly collaborative, site-sensitive, and socially fluent

 In 2018 they premiered artistic director, Stephanie Zaletel’s, 5th evening length dance-theater work: moon& at the Ford

 Amphitheater in collaboration with composers Jonathan Snipes (of clipping.) and Louis

-to be presented by Velocity Dance Center in collaboration with Lavinia Vago (The
+Lopez.
+In 2019 they toured the full work to Seattle, WA - presented by Velocity Dance Center in collaboration with Lavinia Vago (The

 szalt is fiscally sponsored by Fractured Atlas and graciously accepts tax-deductible contributions year round to continue our service.
 To learn more about how you can become a szalt supporter - click here.